Photos from this trip can be found here.

 Another mountain that had been on my bucket list for awhile.
 Although I never really looked into it until a couple of recent reports popped up on NWHikers as well as a page dedicated to the mountain on SummitPost.
-As helpful as the beta from the reports was, route finding was nevertheless a pain without anyone but the pups to confer with.
+Route finding was still a pain without anyone but the pups to confer with.

 One mile on Squire Creek Trail and just before crossing the big creek with a culvert, I randomly picked a spot and entered the woods.
 The cairn mentioned on SummitPost was nowhere to be found, but eventually I discovered the old trail with flagging around 2200′.
 Despite down trees and brush along the way, I was lucky enough to be able to follow the trail up to 2900′ before it petered out all together with the flagging.
 It was around here we traversed onto the next ridge via a minor gully.

 We climbed another 400′ before dropping into the major gully through some alder at 3300′.
 Rather than ascending the gully like most parties do, I managed to find a good spot to attain the next ridge over and ascended the forest instead.
 At 4300′ we broke out of the forest and got a clear view of rest of the route.
 Snow started just on the other side of some rock ledges and I put on crampons here.
 Snow wasn’t too slushy yet so postholing wasn’t an issue.